Things to do in the S.M.I.L.E. Lab

 Who may use the lab

 The lab is available to current Kent State students, faculty, and staff and to KSU job applicants.
 Workstations S.M.I.L.E.
-Lab workstations are available on a "walk-in" basis from 9am to 8pm, Monday through Thursday; 9am-4:30pm on Friday, and by special arrangement on Saturdays.
+Lab workstations are available on a "walk-in" basis from 9am to 8pm, Monday through Thursday and 9am-4:30pm on Friday.
 Users may reserve time for individual or class use in person or by telephone.